Last Updated on October 2, 2023 by Sharon Advik

 The scene appears larger on a 0.64-inch screen, and its 9,437,184-dot resolution makes it possible to see even the most minor details.

 However, some edges exhibit a faint hint of chromatic aberration, and moiré patterning can occasionally be seen in regions with wonderful repeating patterns, such as fabric.

 Mirrorless cameras frequently struggle with battery life, but the Sony A7S III uses a rechargeable battery that lasts about 60% longer than the A7S II’s.

-Compared to the A7S II, it allows me to record up to 95 minutes of video and approximately 600 images using the LCD.
+Compared to the A7S II, I can record up to 95 minutes of video and approximately 600 images using the LCD.

 Additionally, I use a USB-C connection to power my camera or charge the battery.

-In actuality, charging via a USB connection accelerates the process by 3–4 times.
+In actuality, charging via a USB connection accelerates the process 3–4 times.